gcliu1982/LbCNNM/README.md

 1. How to use the code:

 	Just type testTSDL() to get started.
-To run the codes on the M4 Competition dataset,  you need to unzip the .rar files.
+To run the codes on the M4 Competition dataset, you need to unzip the .rar files at first, then typing testM4(className), e.g., testM4('Hourly').
 The codes were tested on Matlab 2019a only, but the other Matlab versions should be okay.

 2. Licence: The license gives permission for personal, academic, or educational use, but not for commercial use.